Primary hyperparathyroidism: Surgery

 Two other trials reported improvements in bone density and some improvement in quality of life with surgery.

 Medications

 Medications are used when surgery is not indicated or for poor surgical candidates.
 Calcimimetics are used to reduce the amount of parathyroid hormone released by the parathyroid glands and subsequent hypercalcemia.
 Other medications used for PHPT includes treatments for osteoporosis such as estrogen replacement therapy, bisphosphonates or denosumab and for treatment hypercalciuria to reduce the risk for kidney stones.

 Epidemiology

 Primary hyperparathyroidism affects approximately 1 per 1,000 people (0.1%), while there are 25–30 new cases per 100,000 people per year in the United States.
 The prevalence of primary hyperparathyroidism has been estimated to be 3 in 1000 in the general population and as high as 21 in 1000 in postmenopausal women.
-It is almost exactly three times as common in women as men.

 Primary hyperparathyroidism is associated with increased all-cause mortality.